Minneapolis, MN Office Overview

-The Minneapolis Metropolitan Area includes Brooklyn Center, Midtown Phillips, and the North Loop office space submarkets.
-With a metropolitan population of over 3.5 million people, Minneapolis is the largest city of the Minneapolis - St. Paul metro area.
-The economy of Minneapolis is extremely diverse, with healthcare, manufacturing, financial services, high technology, and food processing among the many industry sectors creating demand for Class A office space in the Minneapolis area.
+The Minneapolis office market includes the Downtown Minneapolis and North Loop submarkets.
+With a metropolitan population of over 3.5 million people, it is the largest city of the Minneapolis - St. Paul metro area.
+Local economy is extremely diverse, with healthcare, manufacturing, financial services, high technology, and food processing among the many industry sectors creating demand for Class A space.

-As of mid-2017, the Greater Minneapolis office market encompasses over 41 million square feet of existing office space in properties larger than 50,000 square feet.
-The Minneapolis commercial real estate market continues to grow due to its dynamic business mix and the city being the second-largest economic center in the Midwest, right behind Chicago.
+As of mid-2017, the Greater Minneapolis market encompasses over 41 million square feet of existing office space in properties larger than 50,000 square feet.
+The market continues to grow due to its dynamic business sector and the city being the second-largest economic center in the Midwest, right behind Chicago.

-The Richfield, MN office market is one of the many areas that consistently sees strong demand for white-collar office employment.
-Located between Route 77, I-494, and I-35W, this area is home to the Best Buy Richfield Campus, Two Meridian Crossings office building, and Woodlake Center on Lyndale Avenue South.
+The Richfield, MN market is one of the many areas that consistently sees strong demand.
+Located between Route 77, I-494, and I-35W, this area is home to the Best Buy Richfield Campus, Two Meridian Crossings building, and Woodlake Center on Lyndale Avenue South.

 Top 10 Largest Office Buildings

 |Office building||Address||Sqft||Year built|

 |Best Buy Richfield Campus||7601 Penn Avenue South, 55423||1,500,000||2002|